Living with hypertension

 Coronary artery disease

-atherosclerosis (the presence of cholesterol plaques) in the coronary arteries limits the blood flow to the heart, which leads to a lack of oxygen for myocardial cells.
-A common symptom is chest pain, angina, which often occurs during exercise.11
+Atherosclerosis (the presence of cholesterol plaques) in the coronary arteries limits the blood flow to the heart, which leads to a lack of oxygen for myocardial cells.
+A common symptom is chest pain, angina.11

 Chronic kidney disease